-Note: If the -f (or -s) flag is entered on the command line, then the system will only accept the -f (or -s) flag and will ignore other flags.
-If both -f and -s flags are specified, the system will accept only the first flag and ignore the second flag.

-- -f Reports the number of forks since system startup. - -i Displays the number of interrupts taken by each device since system startup. - -I Displays I/O oriented view with the new columns of output, p under heading kthr,and columns fi and fo under heading page instead of the columns re and cy in the page heading.
+- Note: If the -f (or -s) flag is entered on the command line, then the system will only accept the -f (or -s) flag and will ignore other flags.
+If both -f and -s flags are specified, the system will accept only the first flag and ignore the second flag. - -f Reports the number of forks since system startup. - -i Displays the number of interrupts taken by each device since system startup. - Note: The -I, -t, -w, and -I flags are ignored when they are specified with the -i flag. - -I Displays I/O oriented view with the new columns of output, p under heading kthr,and columns fi and fo under heading page instead of the columns re and cy in the page heading. - -I Displays an additional "large-page" section with the alp and flp columns. - -p pagesize Appends the VMM statistics for the specified page size to the regular vmstat output.